CliffordAnderson/teiDocs/README.md

 ###Installation

-Create a collection "/db/apps/teiDocs" in eXist and add "teiDocs.xqm" and "tei_all.xsd" to the collection.
+Create a collection "/db/apps/teiDocs" in eXist and add [teiDocs.xqm](https://github.com/CliffordAnderson/teiDocs/blob/master/teiDocs/teiDocs.xqm) and [tei_all.xsd](https://github.com/CliffordAnderson/teiDocs/blob/master/teiDocs/tei_all.xsd) to the collection.
 You can invoke the module from eXide with the following function:

 ```xquery
 xquery version "3.0";